-With the introduction of the Child Maintenance Service (formerly The Child Support Agency) on the 5 April 1993 the Courts power to make child maintenance orders was removed in all but a limited number of circumstances.
-The Court retains jurisdiction therefore where:
+Child law solicitors at Newtons are experienced in providing legal advice on child maintenance.
+With the introduction of the Child Maintenance Service (formerly The Child Support Agency) on the 5th April 1993, the Court’s power to make child maintenance orders were removed in all but a limited number of circumstances.
+Therefore, the Court retains jurisdiction, where:

-- The parties agree a child maintenance order (a consent order)
+- the parties agree on a child maintenance order (a consent order); or

-In all other cases a parent who has the care of a child and who cannot agree a maintenance payment with the non-resident parent can apply to the CMS for an assessment.
-The CMS will calculate how much the non resident parent should pay based on their gross income and if payment is not made the CMS has powers of enforcement.
+In all other cases, a parent who has the care of a child and who cannot agree on a maintenance payment with the non-resident parent can apply to the CMS for an assessment.
+The CMS will calculate how much the non-resident parent should pay based on their gross income, and if payment is not made, the CMS has powers of enforcement.

-At Newtons our dedicated and experienced Family Team will provide you with the advice you need to ensure that child maintenance is paid at the right amount and preferably without it becoming necessary for a CMS assessment be made.
+At Newtons our dedicated and experienced family team will provide you with the child maintenance advice to ensure that the right amount is paid, preferably without it becoming necessary for a CMS assessment to be made.

 Please call us to find out how we can help.